python/cpython/Doc/library/optparse.rst

 ``parser.error()`` from your application code.

-If :mod:`optparse`'s default error-handling behaviour does not suit your needs, you'll need to subclass OptionParser and override its :meth:`exit` and/or :meth:`error` methods.
+If :mod:`optparse`'s default error-handling behaviour does not suit your needs, you'll need to subclass OptionParser and override its :meth:`~OptionParser.exit` and/or :meth:`~OptionParser.error` methods.

 .. _optparse-putting-it-all-together: